Recreation and Leisure Services (RALS)

 - WKPL2015 Field Placement 1

-- This course will consist of one 4-week block placement in an agency of a discipline within the Recreation/Leisure Services Field.
+- This course will consist of one four-week block placement in an agency of a discipline within the recreation/leisure services field.

 - HRPG2001 Human Resource Management

-- This course is designed to provide students with basic theoretical and practical knowledge which will enable them to organize and administrate various leisure programs.
-Emphasis is on applying the theories of organization and administration within a recreation setting.
+This course is designed to provide students with basic theoretical and practical knowledge which will enable them to organize and administrate various leisure programs.
+The emphasis is on applying the theories of organization and administration within a recreation setting.

 - PHSI2001 Injury Assessment & Management

-- This course is designed to provide students with a basic but detailed understanding of injury assessment & management.
+This course is designed to provide students with a basic but detailed understanding of injury assessment and management.
 Emphasis will be placed on the acquisition of knowledge, both the theoretical and practical required to competently assess and manage common injuries sustained while participating in recreational activities.
-The integrated knowledge and skills acquired from the course will be used as a basis for future, more advanced course work in the areas of Lifestyle Programming and Adapted Recreation Programming.
+The integrated knowledge and skills acquired from the course will be used as a basis for future, more advanced course work in the areas of lifestyle programming and adapted recreation programming.

 - NUTR2001 Nutrition

-- An advanced course in evaluating the nutritional status of a healthy individual and identifying eating practices that may or may not promote health.
-Students will be able to relate the biochemical and physiological processes of human nutrition, utilize nutritional assessment tools and identify differences in nutrition for health and disease.
+This is an advanced course in evaluating the nutritional status of a healthy individual and identifying eating practices that may or may not promote health.
+Students learn to relate the biochemical and physiological processes of human nutrition, utilize nutritional assessment tools and identify differences in nutrition for health and disease.

 - PGLE2001 Outdoor Programming

-- Individual and group physical activity requires using college and community facilities.
+Students participate in individual and group physical activity which requires using College and community facilities.
 Emphasis will be on group leadership skills and on personal lifestyle enhancement programming.
 An outdoor education experience is included.
 Opportunities are available for various professional certifications relevant to the field at an additional cost.

 - WRIT2001 Research and Proposal Writing

-- This course is designed to provide students with training to acquire new and/or enhance existing skills necessary to effectively research, write and appropriately reference a clear, concise and comprehensive proposal for a new business program or special event.
+This course is designed to train students to acquire new and/or enhance their existing skills which are necessary to effectively research, write and appropriately reference a clear, concise and comprehensive proposal for a new business program or special event.

 - MGMT2007 Trends & Issues

-- Students will analyze various economic, sociological, scientific and political factors to identify both current and future opportunities and challenges in the fields of Recreation and Sport Management and Fitness and Health Promotion.
+- Students analyze various economic, sociological, scientific and political factors, learning to identify both current and future opportunities and challenges in the fields of recreation and sport management, and fitness and health promotion.

 - GNED General Education Elective